Firestarter (The Prodigy song): Impact and legacy

 In December 1996, Melody Maker ranked "Firestarter" number two in their list of "Singles of the Year", writing, "Bringing vague but keenly felt terror to a million living rooms, "Firestarter" was superbly ominous, a funny, freakish and pulse-quickening rumble through the tunnels of the psychotic mind."
 In October 2011, NME placed it at number 52 in its list "150 Best Tracks of the Past 15 Years".
 In 2017, Billboard magazine ranked "Firestarter" number 25 in their list of "The 100 Greatest Pop Songs of 1997".
 Following Keith Flint's death on 4 March 2019, fans used the hashtag 'Firestarter4Number1' on various social media platforms to replicate the song's success by getting it to the number one spot again.
 This was done out of respect for Flint and to raise awareness of suicide among men.

 During this time the single also returned to the US Billboard charts, entering number 13 on its Dance/Electronic Digital Songs Sales chart in its 16 March 2019 issue, marking the first time that this song has appeared on a Billboard dance chart.
 In June 2020, The Guardian ranked "Firestarter" number eight in their list of "The 100 Greatest UK No 1 Singles".
+Same year, British footballer and MC Kamakaze (a.k.a.
+Matt Robinson) named it one of "The Best Tunes from the 90's".
 In July 2022, Rolling Stone ranked it number 110 in their list of "200 Greatest Dance Songs of All Time".
-In March 2025, Billboard magazine ranked it number 47 in their "The 100 Best Dance Songs of All Time", writing that it "was less of a lit fuse than a powder keg ready to blow everything to smithereens."
+In March 2025, Billboard ranked it number 47 in their "The 100 Best Dance Songs of All Time", writing that it "was less of a lit fuse than a powder keg ready to blow everything to smithereens."

-"Firestarter" was also used in the Call of Duty: Black Ops 6 reveal trailer and in the 2024 film Sonic the Hedgehog 3, and Fear Street Part One: 1994.
+"Firestarter" was also used in the Call of Duty: Black Ops 6 reveal trailer and the films Charlie's Angels: Full Throttle (2003), The Condemned (2007), Fear Street Part One: 1994 (2021), and Sonic the Hedgehog 3 (2024), as well as in the Numb3rs (2005) episode "Scorched" and the cold opening of The Beauty (2026).